 Our entirely online program was specifically designed to fit busy lifestyles.
-Our program is perfect for mid-career professionals who want to engage in preventive health, and appropriate for new and recent undergraduates from a variety of disciplines including psychology, social work, anthropology, business, law, dietetics, nursing, and more.
+Our program is perfect for professionals who want to engage in preventive health, and appropriate for new and recent undergraduates from a variety of disciplines including psychology, social work, anthropology, business, law, dietetics, nursing, and more.
 The MPH may be taken in conjunction with other master's and terminal degree programs at Michigan State University.

 Dual Enrollment Options

 The MPH at MSU offers a dual enrollment option to students already admitted to an MSU graduate or professional degree program.
 Dual enrollment allows MPH students to share up to nine approved credits between their two degree programs.
 Please visit our Dual Enrollment page for more information.

 MSU's MPH program offers competitive tuition rates and we do not charge a higher tuition rate based on residency.
 Please visit our Tuition and Financial Aid page for more information.

 The Public Health in Ghana: Methods for Community Practice course allows students to combine classroom lectures with a five-week study abroad field experience.
 Students have the option to take this course as an elective or use it as their practicum experience.
 Please visit our International Opportunities page for more information.